 Before you can turn on ECPC bidding, you first need to enable conversion tracking for your Shopping campaign.
-For best results, each of your product groups should have more than 200 clicks per week.
-You can combine product groups to make sure you have enough clicks.
+For best results, each of your campaigns should have more than 20 conversions per month.

 If you're not sure which Smart Bidding strategy to use with your Shopping campaign, first learn more About automated bidding for Shopping campaigns.